- 11.5 hours on-demand video

-This course is all about financial modeling for startup businesses so it's more geared towards entrepreneurs or small business owners who want to better understand the key drivers of a new or growing business.
+This course is all about financial modeling for startup businesses so it's more geared towards entrepreneurs or business owners who want to better understand the key drivers of a new business.

 There is almost zero overlap.
 Even though both courses introduce a lemonade stand as an example, those examples and models are quite different as they serve very different purposes.

 What if I don't have any finance or Excel background?

 No worries!
 This course isn't an Excel or Finance course, although you will learn a bit of both.
 We focus more on the rationale and the logic of modeling specifically for startups or growing businesses, so you can take what you learn to other spreadsheet tools.

 But it will take practice.
 You won't get better just watching the videos.
 That's why have lots of practice exercises and sample models for you to learn from.

 What will I be able to do after I take your course?

 After taking our course, you will be: